gopasspw/gopass/docs/features.md

     └── macbook.gpg
 ```

-With this file system, if you typed the `gopass show` command, it would report the following:
+With this file system, if you typed the `gopass ls` command, it would report the following:

 ```
 gopass